particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.5.0"}}

 Returns the number of bytes available for reading in the `rx_buffer` supplied in `transfer()`.
-In general, returns the actual number of bytes received/transmitted during the ongoing or finished DMA transfer.
+In general, it returns the actual number of bytes received/transmitted during the ongoing or finished DMA transfer.

 ```C++
 // SYNTAX